LibrariesHacked/librarieshacked-web-content/tutorials/httpsgrading.md

 ---
 Title: encryption, library catalogues, and security testing
 Description: how seriously are UK public libraries taking web security, and how can it be tested?
+Date: 2016/07/18
 Type: Tutorial
-Date: 2016/07/18
 Author: @librarieshacked
-Template: tutorialpagehttpsgrading
-TutorialType: WebDevelopment
+GitHub:
 TutorialComplexity: medium
 TutorialSkillsRequired: encryption, HTTPS, penetration testing, security
 TutorialNeeded: web browser
 TutorialTime: 1 hour
+TutorialType: WebDevelopment
+Template: tutorialpagehttpsgrading
 ---

 ## what is HTTPS and why is it important?